 Our fly out options are just that-options.
 While the fishing on Scott is excellent, many anglers just love to get in that float plane and see some new country.
 A complete list of fly out lakes with pricing and details will be emailed two weeks prior to your arrival.
-Please take the time to review the flyout lakes.
+Please take the time to review this list of flyout lakes and their costs which vary widely.
 Costs are driven by the distance from the Lodge and airplanes are expensive.
-There is a wide price range for our fly out destinations.
 All fly outs have excellent fishing.
+Nearly 100 lakes have been tested to find the two-dozen gems we have now.
+Flyouts can be booked at any time during your stay but many guests like to plan their flying during the dinner hour on the first night.